LispCookbook/cl-cookbook/dynamic-libraries.md

 export CL_SOURCE_REGISTRY="~/prg/sbcl-librarian//"
 ~~~

-Libraries are usually not searched for in the current directory on more modern Linux-based systems, similar to paths Python searches for libraries.
+Libraries are usually not searched for in the current directory on more modern Linux-based systems.
+The paths which Python searches for libraries are usually not set to the current working directory either.
+Let's set them this way for convenience.

 ~~~bash
 export LD_LIBRARY_PATH=.:
 export PATH=.:$PATH
 ~~~

-Let's make the simplest program.
-Since (format t "Hello World") doesn't get printed to console, let's create
-a method for adding integers.

-Create a file helloworld.lisp
+Now we can create a file `helloworld.lisp` with following content:

 ~~~lisp
 (require '#:asdf)